-Lightweight Shoes: You will want to take your boots off when you arrive in the lodge each night.
+Lightweight Shoes: You will want to take your boots off when you arrive at your destination each night.
 We recommend a light trail running shoe or trainer (Salomon Brand are ideal).

 Day Pack Backpack: Approximately a 35 liter pack, for you to carry each day with your daily items/personal documents/camera/money.
-This MUST have a hip belt for support/weight loading and should have an inner frame for comfort on your back.
+This must have a hip belt for support/weight loading and also should have an inner frame for comfort on your back.

 Backpack Splash Cover: In the case of heavy rains, this cover can go on your backpack to keep the contents of your pack dry.
 If you are carrying your camera/important documents in your pack, you may want to bring this, however it is optional.

-Duffel Bag/Kit Bag for Yaks/porters: We recommend a duffel bag around 90/100 liters in size.
-This will be carried by the porters/yaks and is not to exceed 15kg/33lbs.
-This ideally will be a waterproof material (ie. North Face Base Camp Duffel or Patagonia Black Hole Duffels).
-You can buy from us.
+Duffel Bag/Kit Bag for Yaks/porters: We recommend a duffel bag around 100 liters in size.
+This ideally will be a water resistant material (ie. North Face Base Camp Duffel or Patagonia Black Hole Duffels).

-Sleeping Bag: You will be sleeping in a bed in the lodges, however you must bring your own sleeping bag.
-We recommend that it is rated to -15°C (5°F).
+Sleeping Bag: Having a good, down filled sleeping bag is essential for any trekking adventure.
+We recommend that it is rated to -15°C (0°F) as a good option, however, this depends on where you are traveling.
 You can also bring a liner sheet for your sleeping bag if you know that you run cold.